I’ve uncovered 3 tricks to help you with Christmas presents budget – because let’s face it, holiday joy shouldn’t come with a hefty price tag.

-I started using coupons about two years ago when a friend of mine got me hooked by showing me her receipt with 95% off her groceries!
+I started using coupons about two years ago when a best friend of mine got me hooked by showing me her receipt with 95% off her groceries!
 Now, I can’t say that I save that much every time I shop, but I usually get at least 70% off each week.

 To help you learn how to coupon, you can go here.

 Alternative Strategies If you don’t want to coupon

 Now, if you really don’t think you have the time to coupon, you can still save money on groceries!
 I actually rarely coupon anymore.

 Even without coupons, however, I’m still able to keep our grocery budget to just $42 per week for our family of four!
 And no, my kids don’t eat like birds.
 They each eat 2-3 PBJs for lunch every single day.
-Plus multiple snacks in between meals (of fruit and veggies), and they chow down at breakfast.
+Plus multiple snacks in between meals (fruit and veggies), and they chow down at breakfast.